 This short-term process mainly involves one to one conversations between the therapist and each partner.
 The goal of discernment counseling is not to solve relationship problems, but to provide you with:

 - More clarity about what happened to your marriage and the part each of you played in the strengths and struggles

-- More clarity and confidence in your decision about the future of your marriage
+- More confidence in your decision about your marriage

-- A game plan for change if you decide to work on the marriage
+- A game plan for change if you decide to work on your marriage

 Surveys find that up to 40% of divorced people have regrets about their divorce decision; often because they feel they (and their partner) did not try hard enough to make the marriage work.
 In this brief counseling service, you will be supported, honored for where you are, and asked to look at what you would need to change in yourself to have a healthy relationship —whether in this relationship or in a future one.

 Couples who go through Discernment Counseling often come out the other end more settled and confident about their next steps, whether to make one last all-out effort in couples therapy to restore their marriage to health, or to move forward with ending their marriage.